Ensure initial plant health by following our proper planting guide.

 Step 1: Dig the hole

-Dig a hole that is slightly more shallow and at least 6” wider than the root ball on all sides.
-The goal is to plant a little high where the top of the root ball is slightly higher than ground level.
+Dig a hole that is slightly shallower and at least 6” wider than the root ball on all sides.
+The goal is to plant the shoulder of the root ball slightly above ground level.
+Place the removed soil on a tarp to keep it from going into your lawn and garden beds.

 Step 2: Amend the soil

-Mix your existing soil with a soil conditioner.
-We recommend Merrifield Planting Mix.
+Mix your existing soil with Merrifield Planting Mix or another soil conditioner.
 The ratio should be about 1/3 Merrifield Planting Mix to 2/3 existing soil.

 Step 3: Prepare the root ball

-For container grown plants, cut into and loosen the outer, circling roots and gently pull them away from the root ball.
-Use pruners or a knife to cut into the ball at least 1” deep from top to bottom, spaced 3 – 7” apart.
+For container grown plants, loosen and pull the outer, circling roots away from the root ball.
+You may need to cut thick, vigorous roots with pruners or a knife.
+Cut about 1” deep from top to bottom, spacing the cuts 3 to 7” apart.
+This will help the roots grow out into the soil.

-Balled and burlapped plants should be planted with the burlap and metal cage in place.
+For balled and burlapped (B&B) plants, keep the burlap and metal cage in place.

 Step 5: Water thoroughly immediately after planting